SnirBroshiTAU/Trace-Logic-Rocq/README.md

 	In VSCode this is done using the down arrow button that appears on the top-right when you open a Rocq file.

-This project should work with all Rocq versions (since the rename), but it was built and tested with Rocq version `8.20.1`.
+This project should work with all recent Rocq versions, but it was built and tested with Rocq version `9.0.0`.